 Course Information, Elevational Profiles, and Course Map

 This is the perfect trail for beginners and families with young children to connect with the land, as well as for folks who prefer an easier run.
+Because it is a mostly-flat course, it is also a good choice for people who may not have trained for a trail run before but are interested in getting out on the land and experiencing what it could be like.

 This trail takes you through the gently-sloping Avalon Flats into oak woodlands and past historic structures.
 You'll climb the steep Robert V. and Patricia M. Brown Overlook trail, a moderately strenuous loop through meadows with a spectacular hilltop view.